aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/attachments/extract-and-save-an-attachment/_index.md

 ---
-title: Extract and Save an Attachment using Aspose.PDF for .NET
+title: Extract and Save an Attachment
 linktitle: Extract and Save an Attachment
 type: docs
 weight: 20